Benign overfitting in ridge regression: Main results

 \subsection{Upper bound matches the lower bound}

-In the next theorem we show that the upper bound given in Theorem \ref{th::main upper} matches the lower bounds from Lemmas \ref{lm::var lower} and \ref{lm::bias lower} if we choose suitable $k$.
-Note that by Lemmas \ref{lm::cond number for k} and \ref{lm::k star must give eigvals}, being able to control the condition number of $A_{k'}$ for some $k' < n$ implies that we can choose suitable $k$.
+In the next theorem we show that the upper bound given in Theorem \ref{th::main upper main body} matches the lower bounds from Lemmas \ref{lm::var lower main body} and \ref{lm::bias lower main body} if we choose suitable $k$.
+Note that by Lemmas \ref{lm::cond number for k} and \ref{lm::k star must give eigvals}, being able to control the condition number of $A_{k'}$ for some $k' < n$ implies that we can choose a suitable $k$.
+(Note that there are choices of $\theta^*$ and $\Sigma$ for which the lower bound $\overline{B}$ is larger than the upper bound of Lemma~5.4 in~\citep{pmlr-v119-negrea20a}; this seems to be because the proof of Lemma~B.1 in that paper applies Lemma~B.2 to a nonsymmetric matrix.
+This error was removed in the newer version of the same paper, which uses the results of \cite{benign_overfitting} instead.)